dangi100nu/GitHub-Repo-Scanner-Live-Project-Task/README.md

-Given below is the assignment for Node JS.
-Please complete the assignment in 2 Days.
+Given below is the assignment for Node JS/React.
 Please see the assignment details.
 You will need to implement a "GitHub scanner" system.

 General: